nicbou/timeline-old/README.md

 An Archive instance contains information about how to retrieve the archive.

+### JsonArchive

+Imports a list of JSON entries.
+It expects the same format as the API at `/api/timeline/entries`.

+This is preferable to importing a large number of entries through the API, because the process is repeatable, and reversible.

 ### GoogleTakeoutArchive

 Imports various data from a Google Takeout export